thereyeslab/Smol-FIESTA/docs/documentation.md

    - Type of neighboring events (e.g., bound vs. diffusing)
    - Duration of surrounding events

 The function `process_gaps` is responsible for that.
 This function creates synthetic data points for frames that were skipped during tracking (gaps), inserting them based on behavioral context using a custom rule: Gaps shorter than a configurable threshold (max_bound_gapFill) and surrounded by strict binding events can be reclassified as binding.
-The position of the syntetic data point is filled with [-1, -1] as a placeholder.
+The position of the synthetic data point is filled with [-1, -1] as a placeholder.
 If a track has more than a configurable number of gaps, it will be aborted from the analysis.
-2. Event Relabling:
+2. Event Relabeling:
 The function `event_separation`, splits a single particle track into discrete "events" segments where the particle shows consistent behavior, such as being bound, diffusive, or in transition.
 It also counts how often the track transitions into or out of a particular state.
 The function `pass_events`, cleans and merges behavior-labeled segments (events) based on their duration.
 Specifically, it:
 - Relabels short events (shorter than min_time) by replacing their behavior label with a substitute.